Stone pseudovarieties: Duality

-Note that, in view of Theorems~\ref{t:Boole-to-Stone} and~\ref{t:Stone-to-Boole}, Corollary~\ref{c:Bmax} may be thought as providing a construction of the absolutely free Stone topological algebra $\Om X{\St}_\Omega$, modulo the identification of the Boolean algebra $\Cl B_{\max}$, for which we have no constructive description.
-The exceptional case for which we have identified the Boolean algebra $\Cl B_{\max}$ is the case where $\Omega=\Omega_1$ is a finite unary signature and $X$ is a discrete space: $T_\Omega(X)$ is a discrete space and the Boolean algebra $\Cl P\bigl(T_\Omega(X)\bigr)=\Cl P_{co}\bigl(T_\Omega(X)\bigr)$ satisfies~\eqref{eq:star} and, therefore, it coincides with $\Cl B_{\max}$.
-This observation provides an alternative approach to a special case of Theorem~\ref{t:free-Stone-unary-discrete}.
-It also suggests the following result.
+Note that, in view of Theorem~\ref{t:Boole-to-Stone} and Corollary~\ref{c:Stone-to-Boole}, Corollary~\ref{c:Bmax} may be thought as providing a construction of the absolutely free Stone topological algebra $\Om X{\St}_\Omega$, modulo the identification of the Boolean algebra $\Cl B_{\mathrm{max}2}^{T_\Omega(X)}$, for which we have no constructive description.